Sljux/angular-flow-chart/README.md

 can be found [here](https://github.com/Sljux/angular-flow-chartjs).

 ## Flow Chart
-__flowChart__ directive serves as a base for communication with FlowThings server, initializes data and passes any incoming data to the chart.
+__flowChart__ directive serves as a base for communication with flowthings.io server, initializes data and passes any incoming data to the chart.
 Any actual chart is handled by plugin directives [transcluded](https://docs.angularjs.org/guide/directive#creating-a-directive-that-wraps-other-elements) within the `<flow-chart></flow-chart>` tag.
 You can add as many chart plugins as you want.